imntjempty/multitracker/README.md

 ## Troubleshooting
 ### No boxes are detected
 - Check out tensorboard images called 'object detection'.
-If the train predictions look great, but the test predictions are aweful, label more bounding boxes!
+If the train predictions look great, but the test predictions are awful, label more bounding boxes!
 - Faster R-CNN sometimes fails on very small boxes, try changing the backbone to SSD ```--objectdetection_method ssd```
 - try to lower the threshold for bounding boxes ```--min_confidence_boxes 0.25```

 ### No keypoints are detected
 - Check out tensorboard images.
-If the train predictions look great, but the test predictions are aweful, label more keypoints and bounding boxes!
+If the train predictions look great, but the test predictions are awful, label more keypoints and bounding boxes!
 - change the backbone ```--keypoint_method psp```
 - lower the threshold ```--min_confidence_keypoints 0.25```